 Here are our recommendations for becoming a certified wellness coach.

-Some programs require a bachelor’s degree, while others suit wellness professionals or individuals passionate about lifestyle changes.
+Some programs require a bachelor’s degree.
+Others suit wellness professionals or individuals passionate about lifestyle changes.

 Most are board-approved, with some also recognized by the International Coaching Federation (ICF).